 Raul Russi, Chief Executive Officer

-Raul Russi has four children and lives in lower Manhattan with his wife Rody Reyes-Russi and his youngest son Joshua Russi.
+Raul Russi has four children and lives in Manhattan with his wife, Rody Reyes-Russi, his daughter Crystal and his youngest son, Joshua.

 Lymaris Albors, Executive Vice President & Chief of Staff to the CEO